-REPORTING RESPONSIBILITIES OF THE SUPERVISING TEACHER (NO INTERIM REPORT IS REQUIRED):
+REPORTING RESPONSIBILITIES OF THE SUPERVISING TEACHER:

 We acknowledge the challenge and responsibility that comes with assessing PSTs.
-While we may not physically visit the setting, support is available to Supervising Teachers through the PST's OLA .
+While we may not physically visit the setting, support is available to Supervising Teachers through the PST's OLA.
 We place great faith in the professional judgement of Supervising Teachers and request an honest appraisal of the PSTs progress and final assessment.
 If a Supervising Teacher feels that an unsatisfactory result is warranted, their decision will be supported by the University.

-- Day 5: Discuss the Pre-service Teacher's progress midway through the professional experience.
-If a Preservice Teacher is making unsatisfactory progress, the Supervising Teacher is required to contact the PST's OLA immediately and if requested by the OLA, complete the Professional Experience Support Plan in collaboration with the Nominated Supervisor.
-This is to be submitted to the PST's OLA via email and a copy is to be given to the PST. - Day 10 (Final Day): Please complete and email the Final Report form to the OLA, immediately on or the day after the final placement day.
+Day 5: Discuss the Pre-service Teacher's progress at this point in the practicum.
+In collaboration with the PST, the Supervising Teacher must complete and email the Interim Report to the PST's OLA.
+If a Pre-service Teacher is making unsatisfactory progress, the Supervising Teacher must also complete the Professional Experience Support Plan.
+If a student is marked as making unsatisfactory progress, the PST's OLA will contact the setting.

+Day 15 (Final Day): Please complete and email the Final Report to the OLA, immediately on or the day after the final placement day.
 Provide a copy to the PST.
 For a detailed explanation of the assessment and reporting process, please refer to the Professional Experience Handbook.
 The Supervising Teacher is required to sign off on the number of completed days.
 Any missed days need to be made up in consultation with the Supervising Teacher and the missed days policy outlined in the Professional Experience Handbook.